 James C. Presley, M.D.

-- Sonographic visualization of the first branch of the lateral plantar nerve (Baxter's nerve): Technique and validation using perineural infections in a cadaveric model.
-Australasian Journal of Ultrasound in Medicine.
-In press.
+- Presley JC, et al. Sonographic visualization of the first branch of the lateral plantar nerve (baxter nerve): Technique and validation using perineural injections in a cadaveric model.
+Journal of Ultrasound in Medicine.
+2013;32:1643.

 Why physical medicine and rehabilitation at Mayo Clinic?